Stan-fld/VRP-Project/README.md

-# DataProject
+# Vehicle routing project

-Vehicle routing project
+Project to solve the vehicle routing problem.